-She is currently taking on freelance commissions for individuals + cultural/academic/community institutions, seeking part-time/adjunct teaching roles, and developing a publication based on her MFA thesis, countersense.
+She is: taking on freelance commissions for individuals and cultural, academic, and community institutions; seeking part-time or adjunct teaching positions; and working on countersense, a publication continuing her MFA thesis.
 You can email her at avrie.world at gmail dot com.

 Always hand-coded.
 Last updated July 2026.